Idea: Proactive marketing of vacant units

 The community could be involved in promoting the reuse of specific empty units by physically highlighting the opportunity for new tenants and uses.
 For example, making the unit presentable as a ‘white box’, and easier for prospective tenants to imagine its reuse.
 Simple vinyl window graphics would illustrate potential uses, floor area, estate agent contact details and a link to the council website with local demographic and performance data.
 Where relevant, it could explain the apparent vacancy and what is coming/ planned instead.

 Through the project, the Town Team and the council could start developing other tools.
 For example, developing a commercial vacancy and landlords database (including size, rents and rates), and pro-actively connecting with potential tenants, for example, local estate agents could follow up any previous enquires.
-For temporary uses, a ‘pop-up pack’ could be developed to make it easier for landlords to host meanwhile uses and projects.
+For temporary uses, a ‘pop-up pack’ could be developed to make it easier for landlords to host meanwhile uses and projects, such as displaying local information, exhibitions and temporary reuse by the community and artists.

 An ‘investment pack’ could be created to encourage potential investors including details on demographics and footfall, local offer and a commercial vacancy database.
 Currently, the promotion of the town centre’s investment opportunities is limited to The Spires on-line brochure.